rachaelbjy/Endless-Depths/README.md

 ### Building from Source

-The project requires:
+To build the project yourself, install:

-* C
+* C compiler
 * raylib
-* GCC/Clang
 * Make or MinGW Make

-The included Windows VS Code configuration currently uses:
+The included VS Code configuration uses:

 ```text
 C:/raylib/raylib
 C:/raylib/w64devkit
 ```

-If raylib is installed somewhere else, update the paths in the VS Code configuration.
+If raylib is installed elsewhere, update the paths in the VS Code configuration files.

-The included configuration provides Debug and Release build tasks. macOS and Linux compiler configurations are also included, with the raylib path placeholders needing to be updated for the local installation.
+In VS Code, use the included `build debug` or `build release` task to compile the game.

 ## Technical Details